 P: Elohim saw that the earth was corrupt, for all flesh had corrupted its ways upon the earth.
 And Elohim said to Noah, “I have determined to make an end of all flesh, for the earth is filled with violence because of them; now I am going to corrupt them along with the earth.”
 (Gen. 6:12–13)

-In both GE and Atrahasis, the story set in motion by a disagreement among the gods.
+In both GE and Atrahasis, the story is set in motion by a disagreement among the gods.
 Enlil decides to exterminate mankind with the approval of the majority of the other gods.
 This punishment is clearly disproportionate and immoral, so Ea, in his wisdom, dissents and secretly warns the hero Utnapishtim to build a boat in order to save his family and the animals.
 One problem with the Yahwist’s retelling is that it makes a single god, Yahweh, responsible both for the decision to eradicate humans and the counter-decision to save them.
 Lemche describes it thusly:

 The Mesopotamian writers enjoy the luxury of having many gods to play with in their narratives.
 Therefore, Enlil may decide to exterminate humans, but another god may make the opposite decision to spare humanity.
 In the biblical version, it is the same God who must make the decision to exterminate the people while preserving them.
 It clearly creates problems for the logic of the biblical version of the Flood account and clearly shows that the Flood account has its place in a polytheistic environment where there is an opportunity to play the actors off against each other.
 In this context, the biblical God becomes just an indecisive protagonist who creates a deluge without really knowing what good it will do.(Lemche, p.
 69, translation mine)